Recycling, Waste + Composting

 Waste is collected from common spaces, offices and dining facilities daily.
 This is then brought to trash compactor for on-demand hauler pickups.

 Recycling is collected from common spaces, classroom and offices 6 days a week, dining facilities daily and each residence hall at least twice a week.
 Materials are then brought to the single-stream compactor for on-demand hauler pickup.

 In July 2014, the College introduced single-stream recycling across campus.
 This allows users to conveniently place all recyclable items, such as newspaper, cardboard, mixed paper, magazines, aluminum and plastic, all in one bin.

 As part of this change, the Facilities Department standardized the waste and recycling bins within offices, classrooms and conference spaces as well as the residence halls.
 Each bin has a sticker to let you know which items go where.
 Similar signage is placed next to our waste and recycling stations in our public locations.
 See What + Where Can I Recycle?

 We have seen amazing results so far!
-Comparing July 2014 through January 2015 to the same period last year, we have seen a 39% decrease in our solid waste tonnage and an 84% increase in our recycling rate.
+Comparing July 2014 through February 2015 to the same period last year, we have seen a 37% decrease in our solid waste tonnage and a 101% increase in our recycling rate.